TheBloxOfficeLLC/TheBloxOffice/readme.md

 * `npm run lint-all` - This will use lint on all `js` and `jsx` files.
 * `npm run lint "YourFile.js"` - This will use lint on a specific file.
 One again, you can also use lint on `jsx` files as well.

+> If you decide to delete the `node_modules` directory to reinstall all dependencies, make sure you delete the `.eslintrc.json` file as well.

 ---

 * Update: